Transformed rank-1 lattices for high-dimensional approximation: Remarks on multiple rank-1 lattices and sparse frequency sets

-We check this for dimension $d = 12$ and $N = 4$ with the sparse FFT algorithm, see \cite[Algorithm~2]{PoVo14} and \cite{Vo_FFTr1l}.
-We initialize this algorithm with the transformed function $h(\tan(\pi\,\cdot))$, choose the algorithm name 'a2r1l' and set the sparsity parameter 'sparsity\_s' to $10^6$.
-This results in an exact reconstruction as the algorithm indeed only detected the $3^{12} = 531441$ out of $(2\cdot 4 + 1)^{12} \approx 2.8\cdot 10^{11}$ possible frequencies, corresponding to the $12$-dimensional integer unit cube of radius $1$ for which the transformed Fourier coefficients are non-zero.
+Hence, over a full grid $[-N,N]^d\cap\mathbb{Z}^d$ with $(2 N+1)^d$ points there are just $3^d$ non-zero multivariate Fourier coefficients $\hat h_{\mathbf k}$.
+Again we check this for dimension $d = 12$ and $N = 4$ with the sparse FFT algorithm, see \cite[Algorithm~2]{PoVo14} and \cite{Vo_FFTr1l}.
+We initialize this algorithm with the test function $f$ in \eqref{eq:trafo_fct_tan}, choose the algorithm name 'a2r1l', set the sparsity parameter 'sparsity\_s' to $10^6$ and the threshold parameter 'threshold\_theta' to 1e-12.
+This results in an exact reconstruction as the algorithm indeed only detected the $3^{12} = 531441$ out of $(2\cdot 4 + 1)^{12} \approx 2.8\cdot 10^{11}$ possible frequencies, corresponding to the $12$-dimensional integer unit cube of radius $1$ for which the transformed Fourier coefficients $\hat h_{k_j}$ are non-zero, as calculated in \eqref{eq:exact_tan_FC}.